 - 7 low-cost ways to improve employee retention

 Simply put, employee retention is the ability of a business to keep its employees on board.
-But on a deeper level, retention is about employee engagement.
+Businesses will always experience some employee turnover.
+But on a deeper level, retention is about employee engagement and job satisfaction.

 The high cost of employee turnover